By

 Beautiful Valentine’s tablescapes to celebrate in style

-From classic, with all the bows, bells and whistles, to modern with understated homewares you can use year-round, or quirky with a touch of leopard print, check out these ideas to celebrate February 14th in style.
+From classic, with all the bows, bells and whistles, to modern with understated homewares you can use year-round.
+Or even, quirky with a touch of leopard print, check out these ideas to celebrate February 14th in style.

 Make it modern